smsohan/smsohan.github.com/source/_posts/2021-11-07-open-source-strategy.markdown

 1. Company-owned open-source
 2. Crowd-owned open-source

-I'm wiring this blog post specifically about company-owned open-source products.
+I'm writing this blog post specifically about company-owned open-source products.
 In a typical company-owned open-source product, the company pays us to develop and maintain the product.
 I've been working on the [Azure Communication Services UI Library](https://aka.ms/acsstorybook) that falls into this category.
 We have full-time developers at Microsoft that work on this product.
 In the past few weeks, I was researching to come up with an open-source strategy for us.
 Here I'm sharing what I learned in the process.
 These findings can help others who are on the same boat.

 Here's a quick table of the community engagement modes for open-source products.
 The higher the layer, the more complex it gets.